mrdvt92/perl-Geo-H3-FFI/README.md

 ## kRingDistancesWrapper

-Returns a hash reference where the keys are the H3 index and values are the K distance for the given index and K value.
+Returns a hash reference where the keys are the H3 index and values are the k distance for the given index and k value.

 ## hexRange